preqon/preqon.github.io/README.md

 About goes in `index.md`.
 Header bio goes in `_config.yml`.

 Add a new project by adding a new markdown file in `projects/`.
-Then go to `_data/settings.yml` and add project title there with url to markdown.
+Then go to `_data/settings.yml` and add project title there with url to markdown file.

 Add a header item in `_data/settings.yml`.

+Add cv experience in `_data/cv/experience`